MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

 - Learn how to call Microsoft Graph directly to retrieve files from OneDrive for Business and chat messages from Microsoft Teams.
 - Understand how to send chat messages to Microsoft Teams channels using Microsoft Graph.

+> [!NOTE]
+> The *mgt-search-results* component is currently in preview and is subject to change.
+In addition to showing usage of *mgt-search-results*, the exercises also show how to perform the same tasks using Microsoft Graph directly as well.

 ### Using the Organizational Data Feature

 1. In a [previous exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=7) you created an app registration in Azure AD and started the application server and API server.
 You also updated the following values in the `.env` file.